TheAndruu/git-leaderboard/README.md

 # git-leaderboard

-Share projects' git stats and compete on the leaderboard
+Share projects' git stats and compete on the leaderboard!

-Runs `git shortlog --numbered --summary` on a local git repository.
-Submits the commit stats to a central leaderboard to compete.
+View the centralized leaderboard at: [Git Commit Leaderboard](http://backend-gl.appspot.com/)

+## To submit stats for a repo

+It's easy as downloading the binary and running it from any local git repo on your machine.

-## Pre-requisites
+### Pre-requisites

 Must have 'git' installed on the machine

-## To run
+### To run

+Download the binary executable [show-commits](show-commits)

+Open a Terminal session to the root of a git repository and execute the downloaded file.

+Repo stats will be printed on the screen and submitted to the central leaderboard.

-If you have golang installed on your local machine, execute:
+Alternatively, if you have golang installed on your local machine, you can execute:

      go get github.com/TheAndruu/git-leaderboard

-Then run the code as normal with `go build` and `go run`

-## Will update with downloadable binaries

-git shortlog -sn
+Then navigate to the directory where you fetched the code and install the project  `go install show-commits.go`.
+If you have $GOBIN set up correctly, you should be able to run `show-commits` from any git repo on your machine.